 Each lesson comes with flashcards that help you review the words and phrases you learned in the lessons.
 Each flashcard includes a native speaker pronouncing the word, and you can save difficult words to practice later.

 With each card, you tap to reveal the definition and then tell the app whether you guessed correctly or incorrectly.
 At the end of the round, you’ll review the cards you guessed incorrectly.
-It’s a pretty straightforward feature, and it’s really useful.
+It’s a straightforward feature, but it’s useful.
 The flashcards can help you remember more vocabulary over time.

 This will help you remember the words more quickly over time.
-The Speed Rounds are pretty much the same thing as flashcards, but they’re more fun and a fresh way to practice.
+The Speed Rounds are basically the same as flashcards, but they’re more entertaining and a fresh way to practice.

 The Speak Easy challenges help you review the conversations you learned during the lessons.
 They’re role-playing activities where you listen to and repeat each side of a conversation.
 They’re easy to follow and are a good way to mimic real-life situations.

-They do have their limitations though.
+They do have their limitations.
 The pace of these conversations can be a little slow sometimes.
 They’re also scripted, so you just need to read the words you see.
 Despite that, they’re still a good way for beginners to practice the basics of conversations in a new language.

 Lightbulb Moments aren’t a groundbreaking feature by any means, but they do add some interesting cultural tidbits while you learn a language.
 They’re quick explanations about the culture and history of the language you’re learning.

 For example, in the Spanish course, there is a lightbulb moment that explains how Spanish people get their last names.
 Spanish names are a lot different than where I’m from (the United States), so it was interesting to read!